The holidays are right around the corner and the

 Or, what about a movie gift card paired with a few boxes of candy and a certificate for babysitting if they have young kids?
 Be sure to include three dates in the next month that they can choose from.
 Schedule it on your calendar that day.

 FOR YOUR CHILD THAT OWNS A CAR

 I have teenagers now that own their cars.
 Everyone hates paying for maintenance.
-So an oil change certificates or car wash passes would be great.
+So oil change certificates or car wash passes are great gifts.

 The spa needs its own category.
 Who doesn’t want to be pampered and have some relaxing time alone, with your husband, or with girlfriends.
 A massage, facial, pedicure, lunch, relaxing scents…ahhhh.
 It all sounds amazing.

 A CHARITABLE DONATION

 If you know someone who’s passionate about a charity, consider donating to their cause.
 Maybe a charm to commemorate the gift would be a lovely reminder to add to a bracelet like this or key ring.

 A MONTHLY SUBSCRIPTION

 Subscription gifts can be the perfect answer.
 Consider something edible like a jam (or jellybean!) of the month club, Shari’s berries, Graze snack boxes, or a meal prep service like Blue Apron or Hello Fresh.

 This site lists tons of subscription ideas.
 I had no idea how many options were out there.